-A conversation with Jed Dietz, Founding Director of the MD Film Festival, discussing the soon-to-be Stavros Niarchos Foundation Parkway Film Center
+Jed Dietz, Founding Director of the MD Film Festival, and the soon-to-be Stavros Niarchos Foundation Parkway Film Center by Cara Ober

 Baltimore’s Parkway Theatre transports you exactly one hundred years back in time.